Dollar flat, set to extend monthly winning streak

 "The trend is still in place to support the dollar," said Eric Viloria, currency strategist at Wells Fargo Securities in New York.

-The euro rebounded from a three-week low versus the yen, last up 0.2 percent at 134.015 yen.
+The euro rebounded from a three-week low versus the yen, last up 0.2 percent at 134.015 yen EURJPY=EBS.

 The government said on Friday it downgraded fourth-quarter U.S. gross domestic product growth to a 2.2 percent annual pace from an initial estimate of 2.6 percent.
 Economists polled by Reuters forecast a revision down to 2.1 percent.